julthomson/website/content/authors/admin/_index.md

   - area: Bachelor of Arts, Religion
     institution: Dartmouth College

-#My work focuses on answering three questions: How does the distribution of public preferences impact the ability of leaders to engage in international bargaining?
-How do great powers navigate the relation between international orders and wars?
-Finally, what statistical tools can help political scientists manage data scarcity?
-I use formal and computational models to demonstrate the internal validity of my arguments and behavioral experiments and statistical methods to ensure their external validity.
 ---

 ## About Me

 Hi, welcome to my academic website.
 I am a fifth-year political science PhD candidate at the Schar School of Policy and Government at George Mason University. **I am on the 2026-2027 academic job market.**

 I study religion and politics in the United States, focusing on the ways that political elites use religious language in their communication.
 I use quantitative methods, text analysis, and survey experiments in my research.
 You can view my publications and current research [here](/research/).
 My research has been supported by George Mason University's [Office of the Provost Presidential Scholars progam](https://graduate.gmu.edu/faculty-staff/supporting-graduate-students/presidential-scholars) and the Schar School of Policy and Government [Daniel Druckman Fellowship](https://schar.gmu.edu/why-study-here/scholarships-and-funding/scholarships-for-masters-phd/daniel-druckman_fellowship).

 Prior to my doctoral studies, I earned a BA in Religion from Dartmouth College and an MBA from Villanova University.
 [I also competed as a Division I student-athlete](/athletics/).
 My athletic career instilled in me a belief in the power of teamwork, discipline, and resilience, and these qualities continue to shape my academic and professional pursuits.
 Outside of research and teaching, I am interested in academic administration and government relations.

 I love meeting new people and exchanging new ideas.
-If you'd like to chat about research, academia, athletics, or anything in between, feel free to reach out via email at jthomso4@gmu.edu.
+If you'd like to chat about research, academia, athletics, or anything in between, feel free to reach out via email at jthomso4[at]gmu[dot]edu.